Holuphilix/13-GitHub-Action-CI-CD/README.md

-# GitHub Actions: Implementing Continuous Integration
+# Mini Project: Implementing Continuous Integration (GitHub Actions)

 ## Introduction
 This project is part of the **GitHub Actions and CI/CD Course**, focusing on implementing **Continuous Integration (CI)** using GitHub Actions.
 The primary goal is to automate testing, ensure code quality, and validate changes efficiently before deployment.